cirocamey/Arduino/README.md

 # Arduino

-I have a code that displays the voltage of a 5V battery in the Arduino Serial
+I have a code that makes math operation displaying the results in the Arduino Serial